 Or not.
 And that’s the key—that we hold tight to God’s promise and His faithfulness, even if we don’t see the rewards in this lifetime.
 If we know that we know that we KNOW that we are following hard after Him, pursuing the goal He has set for us, then we don’t need to lose heart, regardless of the results (or lack thereof).
 We don’t know the “due season” in which we shall reap what we have sown in His name, but we can trust Him to bring it to pass in the fullness of His time.
 And when He does, the joy will more than compensate any tears we may have shed along the way.

 So stay on the bus, beloved!
 Life is sometimes hard, sometimes boring, and sometimes seems to take forever.
 But we serve a mighty God—and we serve Him shoulder to shoulder, together.
 It is an honor to sit next to you on the bus.

-Kathi Macias is an “occasional radio host” and an award-winning author of more than thirty books, including her popular international Extreme Devotion fiction series from New Hope Publishers.
+Kathi Macias is a wife, mother, grandmother, and great-grandmother—as well asan “occasional radio host” and an award-winning author of more than thirty books, including her popular international Extreme Devotion fiction series from New Hope Publishers.

 Thank you for sharing your devotions with us through this column, Kathi.